AnOnionAi/zarena/README.md

 # Zarena
 🦀 Rust Game Collection with Reninforcement Learning gym environments.
 This library aims to serve the same purpose as OpenSpiel, except in Rust and more moedular.
 The current games are gato, blackjack, chess & poker.
 All of these additionally support Web Assembly.
-You can play gato & chess against our Ai at https://zeti.ai/playground
+You can play gato & chess against our Artificial Intelligence at https://zeti.ai/playground

 # Configurations

 Depending on the cargo file you want.
 You must change your cargo.toml to match that build.

+Cargo.py.toml -> Python Build
+Cargo.rs.toml -> Development Build
+Cargo.wa.toml -> Web Assembly Build
+Cargo.toml -> The actual file that Rust will build on.
+Copy from py/rs/wa to this file.

 # Commands
-Download Rust for Linux or Windows Subsystem
+If you don't have Rust, no worries.
+Download Rust for Linux or Windows Subsystem.
+[If you need more help.](https://www.rust-lang.org/tools/install)

 `curl --proto '=https' --tlsv1.2 -sSf https://sh.rustup.rs | sh`